jack-mil/bing-rewards/README.md

 ## User agents:

-If interested, the following user agents are passed to chrome using the `--user-agent` argument.
+If interested, the following user agents are passed to Chrome using the `--user-agent` argument.
 These are clearly defined at the top of `bing_search.py`.

 Edge Browser on Windows 10 desktop:
 > Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/83.0.4103.61 Safari/537.36 Edg/83.0.478.37